 Individuals who are employed by a company that has a real or potential financial interest in the outcome of the Cochrane Review (including but not limited to drug companies or medical device manufacturers), or who hold or have applied for a patent related to the Cochrane Review are prohibited from being Cochrane Review authors.
 In most cases, employment would be characterised by the affiliation statement made by the author at the title registration, protocol, or review stage of the Cochrane Review.
-Any questions about what constitutes "employment by a company with a financial interest” should be referred to the Funding Arbiter.
+Any questions about what constitutes "employment by a company with a financial interest” should be referred to the Research Integrity Editors and CoI Panel.

 Health professionals might wish to evaluate an element of their practice.
 Any such employment should be declared.
 This does not prevent someone from being a review author and if this declared conflict is in isolation such an individual is counted as non-conflicted from the perspective of the need to have a majority of non-conflicted authors.
 Please note that this does not apply to the situation of someone who is evaluating a practice that they have been responsible for developing, or who has a specific commercial interest in disseminating this intervention to other practitioners.